JPLOpenSource/fprime-sw-Rel1.0/openmct/README.md

 npm install
 ```
 This package ships with a frozen set of the JavaScript packages needed
-to run the server, but running 'npm install' will update packages if more recent
+to run the server, but running `npm install` will update packages if more recent
 versions are available.
 These packages are located in the "node_modules" directory.

 ```